aliaksandr-s/prototyping-with-clojure/tutorial/chapter-04/04-Data modeling.md

 [visitera.config :refer [env]]
 ```

 Now we can create a `reset-db` function in `user` namespace.
-It just deletes a database and restrarts our application.
+It just deletes a database and restarts our application.
 We also added `(install-schema conn)` to `start` function as we did in previous chapter with `visitera.core` namespace.
 Here's an updated file:

 ```clojure
 (ns user